Plan B Expat

 The CDC issues recommendations for your health.
 Countries issue requirements for your entry.

-Country entry requirement Show proof of vaccination or you will be denied boarding or entry, regardless of whether you're likely to get sick.
+Country entry requirement: Show proof of vaccination or you will be denied boarding or entry, regardless of whether you are likely to get sick.

 The CDC might recommend a vaccine for a destination.
-That doesn't mean the destination requires it.
+That does not mean the destination requires it.
 And a country might require proof of vaccination from certain travelers even when the CDC says the recommendation is optional.

 Paraguay: The Actual Entry Requirements

-If you're flying direct from the US, Canada, or Europe No yellow fever vaccine required.
+If you are flying direct from the US, Canada, or Europe: No yellow fever vaccine required.

-If you're arriving from or transiting through these countries Vaccine is required for travelers 1 year and older:
+If you are arriving from or transiting through these countries: Vaccine is required for travelers 1 year and older:

 • Bolivia